davelil4/sensor-gui/sensors/README.md

 When creating a sensor class, adhere to the following guidelines:

 - **Inherit from `BaseSensor`**: This ensures consistency and allows you to leverage common functionality.
-- **Define `self.name`**: A unique name for the sensor.
+- **Define `self.name`**: A unique name for the sensor, matching the `"SensorName"` in the Arduino data.
 - **Define `self.data_fields`**: A list of data fields the sensor provides (excluding 'Time').
 - **Implement `get_data` Method**:

-  - Should return a dictionary containing the sensor data.
+  - Continuously read lines until the line corresponding to the sensor is found.
-  - Must include a 'Time' field with a timestamp.
+  - Return a dictionary containing the sensor data, including a 'Time' field with a timestamp.
   - Keys should match `self.data_fields`.

 - **Implement `parse_data` Method**:

-  - Parse the line read from the serial port into a dictionary.
+  - Parse the JSON string received from the serial port into a dictionary.

 - **Handle Exceptions**: Ensure that any communication errors are handled gracefully.